5.1% - Pension Fund

 Employees are entitled 2 weeks of vacation for every 12 months of consecutive work in the company.
 Vacation pay is at least 4% of the “gross” wages earned during those 12 months.
 After 5 years of work at the company, vacation time is extended to 3 weeks

 Mothers are entitled to up to 17 weeks of unpaid maternity leave.
 After this period, mothers can choose to take parental leave.

-1. Peronal emergency leave: 10 days for personal illness, injury or medical emergency, or that of a family memember.
+Personal Emergency Leave: 10 days for personal illness, injury or medical emergency, or that of a family member.
 2. Family medical leave: unpaid leave of up to 8 weeks in a 26 week period.